-Get Grandma's old fashioned cake recipes and make the most delicious dessert cakes you can imagine.
+Thanks to Grandma's old fashioned cake recipes, you can make the most delicious dessert cakes you can imagine.
 Cakes that are chock full of moist flavor and wholesome goodness!

 If you've grown tired of eating the common store-bought variety, you are in for a real treat.
 You can easily make these cakes yourself from scratch thanks to these proven recipes and baking tips.

 Also check out the International and Holidays categories in the TOP MENU for similar old fashioned recipes.

 These dessert cakes are just what you've always dreamed of making and more — full of old fashioned, melt-in-your-mouth goodness.

 No cake mixes.
 No processed, cardboard taste.
 These cakes are the real deal — the same cakes my Grandma made!
 You must try them and see for yourself how good they really are!

 Mom would often choose one of Grandma's old fashioned cake recipes and make a delicious cake for our supper-time treat.
 As a young boy, I stood beside our old kitchen stove as she carefully opened the oven door and inserted a wire cake tester into the cake to see whether it had finished baking.

 Mouthwatering aroma flooded the large farm kitchen making it almost impossible to wait until mealtime.
 Her cakes were amazing.
 They were simply busting with homemade flavor.

 Imagine.
 You can bake a cake like Grandma's that will delight your loved ones.
 They are easy cakes to make from scratch.
 The fact is most will take only a few minutes longer to make than those made from a mix, yet the results taste so much better.
 Absolutely delicious!